vargovargo/LivableCities/personnel.md

 > __Joel has only recently been engaged by Livable Cities leadership.__ He and COWS' experience and connections to political leaders and municipal administrators – as well as their perspective on urban process and change – is invaluable to the Initiative.
 Joel was introduced to Livable Cities through Tracey when they worked together on the EPA ACES grant proposal.
 Julie Snyder invited him to attend DMI Dinner in November 2014.
 Jason, Deb, and Julie followed up with Joel for breakfast on December 1, 2014.

 + [John Nelson](http://directory.engr.wisc.edu/cee/faculty/nelson_john) - UW Foundation
-> John Nelson was involved in one of the first Livable Cities meetings in May 2013, and in meetings during June 2014 leading up to fcoused intereactions with other donors.
+> John Nelson was involved in one of the first Livable Cities meetings in May 2013, and in meetings during June 2014 leading up to focused interactions with other donors.
 His guidance has been valuable in shaping the initiative and considering the donor perspective.

 + [Chris Olsen](http://www.vetmed.wisc.edu/people/olsenc/) - [Global Health Institute](http://ghi.wisc.edu/)
 > Chris was involved in one of the first Livable Cities meetings in May 2013.
 He is also the acting director of the Global Health Institute while Jonathan Patz is on sabbatical.

-### others included in the May 20, 2013 Major Gifts Insterdisciplinary Themes meeting
+### others included in the May 20, 2013 Major Gifts Interdisciplinary Themes meeting

 + [Paul DeLuca](http://www.med.wisc.edu/news-events/deluca-named-uw-madison-provost/1083) - Former UW Provost